universitytheater/utheater.github.io/_shows/2022/spring/king-lear.md

     bio: "is a second-year majoring in Theater and Performance Studies and minoring in Linguistics, Anthropology and Russian.
 Her theatre involvement here at UChicago has included *My H8 Letter to the Gr8 American Theatre* (Ensemble), *Original Sin* (Andrea), *Love's Labour's Lost* (Rosaline) and a variety of workshops.
 When not in rehearsals, Laura can usually be found in one of the university's dance studios, attempting to learn and occasionally succeeding at new breaking moves."
   - name: Jack Pflieger
     role: Understudy - King Lear
+    bio: "is a third-year English major with a passion for Shakespeare and performance art.
+His previous acting experience includes *King Lear* (Lear), *Twelfth Night* (Orsino), *A Midsummer Night’s Dream* (Oberon), as well as *The Importance of Being Earnest* (Ernest Worthing) and *My Fair Lady* (Henry Higgins)."
   - name: Rory McGann
     role: Understudy
+    bio: "is a first-year Molecular Engineering major, and this is his first play with the Dean's Men.
+In the past, he has appeared in *Into the Woods* (Jack), *Singin' in the Rain* (Don Lockwood), and *The Complete Works of William Shakespeare: Abridged and Revised* (Adam), among others.
+He is beyond thrilled to have gotten to work with the cast and he wishes them the best of broken legs!"
   - name: Natalie Floreancig
     role: Understudy
+    bio: "is a first-year Physics Major.
+This is her first show with UT, but she hopes to be involved with more in the future!
+Outside of rehearsal, Natalie can be found wandering through the stacks of the Reg while she thinks about doing her psets.
+She wants to thank the cast and crew for making this production a great experience!"
   Production Staff:
   - name: Jared Zuker
     role: Director